datumorphism/datumorphism.github.io/content/wiki/tools/git.md

 S: Should unstage the file. ``git reset HEAD filename.md`` will do.

-P: **I want to discard the changes I made since last commit.**
+P: **I want to discard the changes I made since the latest commit.**

-S: **This can be dangerous.** ``git checkout -- filename.md`` can revert averything back to the last commit.
+S: **This can be dangerous.** ``git checkout -- filename.md`` can revert everything back to the last commit.
 But it discards all the changes and can not be recovered.
 DO NOT USE IT.

 P: **I need to check what has changed in every commits.**